In Force — Phase 1 active from 1 May 2026

 • Possession takes longer and requires stronger preparation at every stage

-All TLA downloads have been reviewed and updated for the Renters' Rights Act 2026.
-Use the links below to access what you need directly, or visit the full member downloads hub for the complete library.
+All TLA downloads have been reviewed and updated for RRA 2026.
+Use the links below to access what you need, or visit the full member library for the complete set.

-75 documents are available in the full TLA member library — all reviewed and categorised for RRA 2026 compliance.
+75 documents are available in the full TLA member library — all reviewed and categorised for RRA 2026.
 Browse the full library →

 Landlord & Tenant Document Pack™

-Every core RRA-ready landlord document in one place — the fastest way to access the complete updated set.
+Every core RRA-ready landlord document — the fastest way to access the complete updated set.

 Includes all 10 RRA-ready landlord documents.
 Best starting point for any landlord review.